Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Executive Summary

-In 2021, Tunisia’s economy continued to be heavily impacted by the COVID-19 pandemic.
-Despite a loosening of containment measures from those in place in 2020, Tunisia’s GDP grew by 3.1 percent in 2021 after a record contraction of 8.8 percent in 2020.
-The country still faces high unemployment, high inflation, and rising levels of public debt, in addition to a shortage of staple food products and low tourism revenues due to Russia’s further invasion of Ukraine.
+In 2022, Tunisia’s economy continued to be heavily impacted by the effects of Russia’s invasion of Ukraine.
+Despite a slow recovery from the COVID-19 pandemic, Tunisia’s GDP grew by only 2.4 percent in 2022 after 3.1 percent growth in 2021, and a record contraction of 8.8 percent in 2020.
+The country still faces high unemployment, high inflation, and rising levels of public debt, in addition to shortages of food products, medicines, and energy commodities due to the ongoing invasion of Ukraine.

-On July 25, citing widespread protests and political paralysis, President Saied took “exceptional measures” under Article 80 of the constitution to dismiss Prime Minister Hichem Mechichi, freeze parliament’s activities for 30 days, and lift the immunity of members of parliament.
-On August 23, Saied announced an indefinite extension of the “exceptional measures” period and on September 22, he issued a decree granting the president certain executive, legislative, and judiciary powers and authority to rule by decree, but allowed continued implementation of the preamble and chapters one and two, which guarantee rights and freedoms.
-Civil society organizations and multiple political parties raised concern that through these decrees President Saied granted himself unprecedented decision-making powers, without checks and balances and for an unlimited period.
-On September 29, Saied named Najla Bouden Romdhane as prime minister, and on October 11, she formed a government.
-On December 13, Saied announced a timeline for constitutional reforms including public consultations and the establishment of a committee to revise the constitution and electoral laws, leading to a national referendum in July 2022.
-Parliamentary elections would follow in December 2022.
-On March 30, 2022, the President issued a decree formally dissolving Parliament.
+On July 25, 2021, citing widespread protests and political paralysis, President Saied took “exceptional measures” under Article 80 of the 2014 constitution to dismiss then prime minister, freeze parliament’s activities for 30 days, and lift the immunity of members of parliament.
+On August 23, 2021 Saied announced an indefinite extension of the “exceptional measures” period and on September 22, 2021 he issued a decree granting the president certain executive, legislative, and judiciary powers and authority to rule by decree.
+On September 29, 2021 Saied named Najla Bouden Romdhane as prime minister, and on October 11, she formed a government.

 Nevertheless, substantial bureaucratic barriers to investment remain and additional economic reforms have yet to be achieved.
 State-owned enterprises play a large role in Tunisia’s economy, and some sectors are not open to foreign investment.
 The informal sector, estimated at 40 to 60 percent of the overall economy, remains problematic, as legitimate businesses are forced to compete with smuggled goods.
-Due to a growing budget deficit, the GOT sought international lending support in 2021.
-In February 2022, high-level discussions on economic reforms and government spending cuts were held between the GOT and the IMF, in the hopes of reaching an agreement on an IMF lending package.
-Such a program would likely include structural reforms.
+Due to a growing budget deficit, the GOT sought international lending support in 2022.
+In October 2022, the GOT and the IMF reached a staff-level agreement on economic policies and reforms to be supported by a new 48-month Extended Fund Facility (EFF) of $1.9 billion.
+However, final approval has yet to occur as of April 2023.

 Tunisia’s strengths include its proximity to Europe, sub-Saharan Africa, and the Middle East; preferential or free-trade agreements with the EU and much of Africa; an educated workforce; and a strong interest in attracting foreign direct investment (FDI).
 Sectors such as agribusiness, aerospace, infrastructure, renewable energy (notably green hydrogen), telecommunication technologies, and services remain promising.
 The decline in the value of the dinar over recent years has strengthened investment and export activity in the electronic component manufacturing and textile sectors.